sergey-melnychuk/sergey-melnychuk.github.io/_posts/2019-07-28-rust-mio-http-benchmark.markdown

 Read is performed in the loop until known `WouldBlock` error is returned.
-Each call to read returns (if successful) actual number of bytes read, and when there are zero bytes read - this means client has disconnected already, and there is no point if keeping the socket around (nor continuing the reading loop).
+Each call to read returns (if successful) actual number of bytes read, and when there are zero bytes read - this [means][read-doc] client has disconnected already, and there is no point if keeping the socket around (nor continuing the reading loop).

 ```rust